pjamessteven/partymap-backend/README.md

 > docker compose build (--no-cache option can be useful sometimes)

 5. Run containers
-> docker compose up -r docker-compose.local.yml
+> docker compose -f docker-compose.local.yml up

 6.
 	- If you want to your database prepopulated with events from a partymap.com snapshot